-The financial statements of the Estes Park Local Marketing District have been prepared in conformity with accounting principles generally accepted in the United States (GAAP) as applied to governments.
+The financial statements of Visit Estes Park have been prepared in conformity with accounting principles generally accepted in the United States (GAAP) as applied to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for governmental accounting and financial reporting.